aldidoanta/aldidoanta/README.md

 > No, I'm not related to <a href="https://aldi.com/" target="blank"><img align="center" src="https://raw.githubusercontent.com/aldidoanta/aldidoanta/main/aldi-sud-aldi-nord-seeklogo.svg" alt="ALDI Supermarket" height="70" width="100" /></a>
 <br />

-I'm a software engineer specialized in backend and DevOps technologies.
+I'm a software engineer specialized in backend and (basic) DevOps technologies.

 I have interests in topics related to software architecture, technical leadership, and servant leadership.